AnnaCasper/react-node-starter/README.md

 1. `git clone` this repo
 2. cd into root
 3. run `npm install` (only needed the first time to download Node modules)
+4. run `createdb db-dev` (only needed the first time to create postgres DB - postgres must be installed)
+5. run `sequelize db:migrate` (only needed the first time to run migration files and create/seed database)
 4. run `npm run start:dev` (start server)
 4. cd into client
 5. run `npm install` (only needed the first time to download Node modules)